 - The Omnicept Runtime is required for eye tracking from the HP Reverb G2 Omnicept Edition

 - Eye tracking with Varjo HMDs is implemented through OpenXR and does not need any additional SDKs or runtimes.
+Using the full eye tracking frequency requires the Varjo XR SDK

 Make sure to import and configure the appropriate SDKs into Unity, available from the appropriate developer portals.
-You will almost always want to select OpenXR AND one of these providers.
-You can select multiple in this list by shift clicking.

 What are the legacy SDKs?